Disney Store UK Now Charges A Return Fee: How It Works

-A £2.50 fee for returning Disney Store online orders is landing in the UK from 3rd August 2026.
+A £2.50 fee for returning Disney Store UK online orders came into effect on 3rd August 2026.

 Image: © Mickey From The UK

-Disney Store UK is introducing a £2.50 charge for returning online orders, effective from 3rd August 2026.
+Disney Store UK (previously shopDisney) now charges £2.50 to return most online orders, a policy that came into effect on 3rd August 2026.
 The fee applies to standard change-of-mind returns but not to faulty products, items sent in error, or orders you send back using your own postage.
-Here's all the new details.
+Here's how it works and how to avoid it.

 • New fee: £2.50 to return an online Disney Store order via their returns portal